 After removing the tick, clean the bite site with saline and wash hands with soap and water.

-DO NOT use petroleum jelly, any liquid solutions, or freeze / burn the tick, as this will stimulate it to regurgitate its stomach contents, so increasing the chance of infection.
+DO NOT use petroleum jelly, any liquid solutions, or freeze / burn the tick.
+This will stimulate the tick to regurgitate its stomach contents, so increases the chance of infection.